-Operating the switch after the room is fully extended or retracted may and motor.
+Operating the switch after the room is fully extended or retracted may damage the switch and motor.

 After the slideout is extended, visually inspect the slideout and the surrounding area to make sure the slideout has extended properly and has adequate clearance from any outside obstructions.